shriekdj/gsheetpy/README.md

 Select Google API Again -> Application Data -> No, I'm not using them -> Create Service Account

 Create Service Account By ( Project -> Editor )
+- Create Account With Whatever the Name You Want for me i chose `gsheetsbot`
+- You Will get an email id of the service account

 Download the JSON File Provided by them

+Then only enable the Google Sheets API from Library Option Just That

+**The JSON Credential File Should Be downloaded from _Google Drive API_ not google sheets**

+While Creating Credentials Json File You Will get an Service Account Email Id

+Goto Your Spreadsheet and Click Share Option and Share the File as Editor With Service Account Email Id